Advances in 4D Representation: Geometry, Motion, and Interaction: Training Strategy

 \section{Training Strategy}

-The training strategies employed in 4D tasks can be broadly categorized into per-scene optimization, feed-forward models, and hybrid optimization, each reflecting a trade-off between generalization, fidelity, and efficiency (\Cref{fig:training}).
-Building upon the geometric representations (\Cref{sec: geometry}) and motion modeling approaches (\Cref{sec: motion}) discussed above, we provide a comprehensive taxonomy of selected papers organized by these three dimensions in ~\Cref{tab:4d_representations_reorganized}.
+\mingz{The training strategies employed in 4D tasks reflect fundamental trade-offs between generalization, fidelity, and efficiency.
+For single-entity geometry and motion modeling, these strategies fall into three categories: per-scene optimization (\Cref{sec:perscene}), feed-forward models (\Cref{sec:feedforward}), and hybrid approaches that combine both (\Cref{sec:hybrid}).
+Training interaction models, however, introduces distinct challenges, namely coordinating multi-entity dynamics under physical constraints, that warrant separate treatment (\Cref{sec:interaction_training}).
+Building upon the geometric representations (\Cref{sec: geometry}) and motion modeling approaches (\Cref{sec: motion}) discussed above, we provide a comprehensive taxonomy of selected papers organized by these dimensions in~\Cref{tab:4d_representations_reorganized}.} Complementarily, \Cref{tab:interaction_methods} summarizes representative \emph{interaction}-centered methods along the same dimensions, tagging each by the interaction aspects it models---pose, contact, affordance, and physical regulation.